On this page

 Visual labeling for web

-Amplitude's visual labeling tool enables you to identify and select individual elements on a page that you want to track.
-For example, if you want to track the number of users who click a Sign up, button you can select it with visual labeling, and Amplitude creates an event that targets the specific element.
+Amplitude's visual labeling tool lets you identify and select individual elements on a page to track.
+For example, to track the number of users who click a Sign up button, select the button with visual labeling.
+Amplitude then creates an event that targets that specific element.

-Events you add with visual labeling work retroactively, since Amplitude captures all form-related events starting from when your instrumentation is live.
+Events you add with visual labeling work retroactively, because Amplitude captures all form-related events starting when your instrumentation goes live.

 Autocapture for iOS